 Happiness can be arranged.
 “My heart will never heal.
 But I have something good to tell you, something happy.
 I am to be married in the spring.”

 “Too Much Happiness” is about a woman who is a mathematician and a novelist.
-Readers much assume that because she resides in the title story, that there are clues to be found in her life about happiness.
+Readers must assume that because she resides in the title story, that there are clues to be found in her life about happiness.

 “She had never heard of sines or cosines, but by substituting the chord of an arc for the sine, and by the lucky chance that in small angles these almost coincide, she was able to break into this new and delightful language.